GMAI-VL & GMAI-VL-5.5M: A Large Vision-Language Model and A Comprehensive Multimodal Dataset Towards General Medical AI: Part 1 - Details of GMAI-VL-5.5M

 \definecolor{blueColor}{HTML}{0054D6}

-In Table.~\ref{tab:sub_dataset}, we provide sub-datasets information of the multimodal dataset GMAI-VL-5.5M we have constructed.
-Based on the different data forms introduced in the paper, we have categorized the data into five distinct sub-datasets.
-These include GMAI-MM-Caption-1.7M, GMAI-MM-Instruct-0.9M, GMAI-MM-Percept-1.3M, GMAI-Text-Single-1M, and GMAI-Text-0.6M.
-Each sub-dataset corresponds to specific components: image caption data, free instruction data, visual perception data, text-only, and conversation.
-Furthermore, Fig. \ref{fig:distributions} presents a comprehensive distribution of the data across different modalities, original tasks, departments, and clinical task within this multimodal dataset, highlighting its extensive richness and diversity.
+Table~\ref{tab:sub_dataset} provides information on the sub-datasets of the multimodal dataset GMAI-VL-5.5M that we have constructed.
+Based on the different data formats discussed in the paper, we have categorized the data into five distinct sub-datasets: GMAI-MM-Caption-1.7M, GMAI-MM-Instruct-0.9M, GMAI-MM-Percept-1.3M, GMAI-Text-Single-1M, and GMAI-Text-0.6M.
+Each sub-dataset corresponds to specific components, including image caption data, free instruction data, visual perception data, text-only data, and conversation data.
+Additionally, Fig.~\ref{fig:distributions} presents a comprehensive distribution of the data across different modalities, original tasks, departments, and clinical tasks within the dataset, highlighting its richness and diversity.